coderamen666/srd-v3.5-md/epic/epic-spells.md

 receives a Will save, and if successful, prevents the character from making the telepathic connection.
 The target is aware of the attempted takeover as a strange, momentary tingling.
-If the Will save fails, the character is able to control the subject's body as if it were his or her own, hearing, seeing, feeling, smelling, and tasting everything the target senses.
+If the Will save fails, the character is able to control the subject’s body as if it were his or her own, hearing, seeing, feeling, smelling, and tasting everything the target senses.
 Once the character dismisses the spell or its duration ends, the target resumes control of its body, fully aware of all events